 - the third licensing objective seeks to protect children from being harmed by gambling.
 In practice that means not only preventing them from taking part in gambling, but also preventing them from being in close proximity to gambling.
 Therefore premises should be configured so that children are not invited to participate in, have accidental access to or closely observe gambling where they are prohibited from participating; - entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not "drift" into a gambling area.
-In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit; - customers should be able to participate in the activity names on the premises licence. - 1.8 The Guidance also gives a list of factors which the licensing authority should be aware of, which may include whether: - the premises have a separate registration for business rates; - the premises' neighbouring premises are owned by the same person or someone else? - the premises can be accessed from the street or a public passageway? - the premises can only be accessed from any other gambling premises? - 1.9 This authority will consider these and other relevant factors in making its decision, depending on all the circumstances of the case.
+In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit; - customers should be able to participate in the activity named on the premises licence. - 1.8 Social responsibility code 10.1.1 requires licensees to assess the local risks to licensing objectives posed by the provision of gambling facilities at each of their premises and to have policies, procedures and control measures in place to mitigate those risks. - 1.9 Northampton Borough Council will expect the local risk assessment to consider as a minimum: - the location of services for children such as schools, playgrounds, leisure / community centres and other areas where children will gather. - the demographics of the area in relation to vulnerable groups - whether the premises is in an area subject to high levels of crime and / or disorder - local risk assessments should show how vulnerable people, including people with gambling dependencies are protected - 1.10 The Guidance also gives a list of factors which the licensing authority should be aware of, which may include whether: - the premises have a separate registration for business rates; - the premises' neighbouring premises are owned by the same person or someone else? - the premises can be accessed from the street or a public passageway? - the premises can only be accessed from any other gambling premises? - This authority will consider these and other relevant factors in making its decision, depending on all the circumstances of the case.